jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 {% endraw %}
 ```

-Bingo, our dates are now automatically localized.
-Now, let's move to collections.
+Now that our dates are automatically localized, let's move to collections.

 ## Localized collections